blazium-engine/blazium-docs/tutorials/shaders/screen-reading_shaders.rst

 ~~~~~~~~~~~~~~~~~

 While this seems magical, it's not.
 In 2D, when ``hint_screen_texture`` is first
-found in a node that is about to be drawn, Godot does a full-screen copy to a
+found in a node that is about to be drawn, Blazium does a full-screen copy to a
 back-buffer.
 Subsequent nodes that use it in shaders will not have the screen
 copied for them, because this ends up being inefficient.
 In 3D, the screen is
 copied after the opaque geometry pass, but before the transparent geometry pass,